BroadbandForum/usp/docs/specification/index.md

 *Note: Requirement [R-WS.10a]() was removed in USP 1.3, due to the impossibility of setting WebSocket Extensions in some environments.*

 **[R-WS.10b]{}** - A WebSocket client MUST include its Endpoint ID, via a `key=value` pair, in the query component of the request URI in its opening handshake, defined in section 1.3 of RFC 6455 [@RFC6455].
 The `key` part of the pair MUST have a value of `eid` and the `value` part MUST be the client's Endpoint ID.
 This pair MUST be separated from other query data by the `&` character.

+**[R-WS.10c]{}** - When encoding the USP Endpoint ID for URI use, it MUST be treated as opaque data and any percent character MUST itself be percent-encoded, i.e. as `%25`.

 **[R-WS.11]{}** - A WebSocket server that supports USP Endpoints MUST include the `Sec-WebSocket-Protocol` header for exchange of USP Records when responding to an initiation of a WebSocket session.